ippontech/blog-usa/posts/introduction-to-grpc.md

 ---

 # What is gRPC?
-gRPC (remote procedure call) is used for communicating between distributed systems (micro services).
+gRPC (remote procedure call) is used for communicating between distributed systems (microservices).
-Google created and originally used an RPC framework called stubby, which later was open sourced as gRPC.
+Google created and originally used an RPC framework called Stubby, which later was open sourced as gRPC.
 While using protobuffers is not mandatory to use gRPC, it is generally the easiest approach (as it works out of the box).
 You define a protobuf in a simple message format and use protoc (the protobuf compiler) to generate code to handle serializing and creating your domain objects.
 You can also create a service in the protobuf definition which allows generation of methods for the client to communicate with the server.

+## What are Protobufs?

+Protobufs, short for Protocol Buffers, are used to create a language and platform-agnostic method for serializing structured data.
+Google has [this](https://developers.google.com/protocol-buffers/docs/overview) to say about them:

+> Protocol buffers provide a language-neutral, platform-neutral, extensible mechanism for serializing structured data in
+> a forward-compatible and backward-compatible way.
+It’s like JSON, except it's smaller and faster, and it generates
+> native language bindings.

+Protocol buffers are a combination of the definition language (created in .proto files), the code that the proto compiler generates to interface with data, language-specific runtime libraries, and the serialization format for data that is written to a file (or sent across a network connection).

 The protobuf simply defines the contract between the services, and this allows us to be language agnostic.
 Using libraries for specific language, you can generate language specific code and use a language specific client to call the server.
-The server doesn’t need to know what language (this is also true of REST) the client is using, all it needs is the serialized message (which it knows how to deserialize).
+The server doesn't need to know what language (this is also true of REST) the client is using, all it needs is the serialized message (which it knows how to deserialize).

 Now that we’ve discussed what gRPC is, let’s flesh out an example.
 We will create a simple example